-The policy applies to directors and all employees of the Company, with a higher level of requirements for those employees who are deemed to be:
+The Fitness and Propriety Policy applies to Directors and all employees of RSAII with a higher level of requirements for those employees who are deemed to be:

-- Individuals who are effectively running and overseeing the business (whether they are directly employed by that business or not) - Key Governance Function holders, and - Individuals working in the Key Governance Functions.
+- Individuals who are effectively running and overseeing the business (whether they are directly employed by that business or not) - Key Governance Function holders - · Those working in the Key Governance Functions.

-All other employees must be assessed on their skills and knowledge, expertise and personal integrity prior to commencement, with a re-assessment annually through appraisals.
+All other employees must be assessed on their skills and knowledge, expertise, and personal integrity prior to commencement, with a re-assessment annually through appraisals.

-Ultimate responsibility to comply with local regulatory rules and requirements of fitness and propriety rests with the Board of the Company, and is based on advice, challenge and interpretation by the Regulatory Compliance function.
-The Board believes that it has the appropriate balance of skills, experience and knowledge to enable it and its Committees to discharge their duties and responsibilities effectively.
-The Board considers the skills, experience, independence and knowledge already represented when making decisions on new appointments and to this end one of the key responsibilities of the Company's Nomination Committee is to keep under review Board membership and succession planning to ensure that the balance remains appropriate.
+The Board believes that it has the appropriate balance of skills, experience and knowledge to enable it and its committees to discharge their duties and responsibilities effectively.
+The Board considers the skills, experience, independence and knowledge already represented when making decisions on new appointments.
+One of the key responsibilities of the Nomination Committee is to keep under review Board membership and succession planning to ensure that the balance remains appropriate.